 Anyone interested in learning how to build Mobile Apps, iPhone / iPad applications.

 No prior iPhone / iOS Application Development experience required.
 Must have C, C++ or Object Oriented Programming (OOP) experience.
 Objective C programming experience and / or knowledge is a plus.

 If you don't have programming experience, we offer a course (Introduction to Object Oriented Software Development for Mobile Device Computing - see course details for this class) to prepare for Mobile Device computing (iPhone Application Development).

 You need enough time in your schedule to attend classes, do the homework exercises, review materials / readings and and work on projects.
 Students should plan on approximately two to three hours outside of class for each hour spent in class.

 The Certificate in iPhone Application Development class meets twice per week on Tuesday and Thursday evenings.
 This is an instructor-led course and will also include WebEx recordings for playback and review.

-Fall and Winter classes will meet - Tuesday and Thursday evening: 6:00 pm to 8:30 pm (2.5 hours) Five hours per week for 12+ weeks.
-No classes the week over Christmas Holidays and other standard holidays (Thanksgiving, New Years, MKL, President's Day / week, 4th of July week).
+Classes will meet - Tuesday and Thursday evening: 6:00 pm to 8:30 pm (2.5 hours) Five hours per week for 12+ weeks.
+No classes the week of Christmas Holidays and other standard holidays (Thanksgiving, New Years, MKL, President's Day, 4th of July week).

 Total iPhone classroom hours - 60 hours / 12+ weeks.
 This iPhone training / class meets in our downtown NY campus location in a brand new state of the art Mac lab computer facility.